-As the largest biopharmaceutical B Corp, Chiesi is serious about behaviour change.
+As a B Corp, Chiesi is serious about behaviour change.
 We believe protecting patient health and the environment should not be a matter of compromise.
 We will not only reduce our environmental footprint by managing our operations but by rethinking and innovating our products – for the benefit of patients, people and planet.

 With the decision to change our legal status to a Benefit Corporation,15 Chiesi has made sustainability contractual and legally binding, by incorporating a double purpose for the creation of shared value, and therefore to generate value for its business, for society and the environment.